 Are you interested in singing in a choir at the highest level with Gothenburg Symphony Orchestra?
 Do you want to sing the major works for choir and orchestra of the world’s leading conductors and soloists?
-Do you want to develop your vocal timbre and musically?
+Do you want to develop your singing vocally and musically?

 A non-profit organization

-Gothenburg Symphony Choir is a nonprofit organization that is tied to the Gothenburg Concert Hall and the Gothenburg Symphony Orchestra.
-The choir participates in concerts and performances in the Concert Hall as well as in-house.
-The music is therefore mixed and extensive repertoire.
+Gothenburg Symphony Choir is a non-profit organization that is tied to the Gothenburg Concert House and the Gothenburg Symphony Orchestra.
+The choir participates in concerts and performances in the Concert Hall as well as occasionally performing outside the house in its own capacity.
+Their repertoire is therefore both extensive and varied.

-The choir has participated in concerts including the Royal Albert Hall and Canterbury Cathedral in England.
-In February 1995, the choir participated and Symphony in the annual music festival in the Canary Islands.
-In March 1999 the choir on tour to China, even then, together with the Gothenburg Symphony Orchestra.
+The choir has performed in venues abroad including the Royal Albert Hall and Canterbury Cathedral in England, in the Canary Islands, and in China on tour with the GSO.

 To the choirs website